jpolkdata/simple-flask-app/README.md

 # simple-flask-app
 Simple use case of Flask to build a web app.
 This illustrates the commonly-used MTV pattern.
 The basic functionality allows us to retrieve data from a database as well as adding and removing records.

 The user is given a listing of superhero names.
 As the user interacts with the list, each superhero's alias is provided.
-The user can choose to interact with the list, either by deleting or adding new entries.
+The user can further choose to interact with the list by retrieving the next hero, deleting the haro, or adding a new hero.

 ---
 ## Getting started